davidjimenez75/folderjpg/README.md

 ### Compile Release version in only one folderjpg.exe file

-By default the compilation is copied to c:\ulb\folderjpg\

-You can change the output folder by changing the value of the `OutputPath` property in the `folderjpg.csproj` file.

 Compile the project by running the following commands in the root folder of the repository: